maleck13/integration-controller/Readme.md

 # Integration Controller

-Knows how to enable various integration via custom resources
+Knows how to enable various integrations between certain sets of products.

+Things it can currently integrate

+- EnMasse address-spaces to fuse online as connections

 # Status
 POC